 Clustering is especially useful in determining the relationship between ideas.
 You will be able to distinguish how the ideas fit together, especially where there is an abundance of ideas.
 Clustering your ideas lets you see them visually in a different way, so that you can more readily understand possible directions your paper may take.

-Free-writing is a process of generating a lot of information by writing non-stop.
+Freewriting is a process of generating a lot of information by writing non-stop for a predetermined amount of time.
 It allows you to focus on a specific topic, but forces you to write so quickly that you are unable to edit any of your ideas.

-Looping is a free-writing technique that allows you to increasingly focus your ideas in trying to discover a writing topic.
-You loop one 5-10 minute free-writing after another, so you have a sequence of free-writings, each more specific than the other.
-The same rules that apply to free-writing apply to looping: write quickly, do not edit, and do not stop.
+Looping is a freewriting technique that allows you to focus your ideas continually while trying to discover a writing topic.
+After you freewrite for the first time, identify a key thought or idea in your writing, and begin to freewrite again, with that idea as your starting point.
+You will loop one 5-10 minute freewriting after another, so you have a sequence of freewritings, each more specific than the last.
+The same rules that apply to freewriting apply to looping: write quickly, do not edit, and do not stop.

-Loop your free-writing again, circling another interesting topic, idea, phrase, or sentence.
+Loop your freewriting as many times as necessary, circling another interesting topic, idea, phrase, or sentence each time.
 When you have finished four or five rounds of looping, you will begin to have specific information that indicates what you are thinking about a particular topic.
 You may even have the basis for a tentative thesis or an improved idea for an approach to your assignment when you have finished.

 The Journalists' Questions

-Journalists traditionally ask six questions when they are writing assignments, 5 W's and 1 H: Who?, What?, Where?, When?, Why?, How?
+Journalists traditionally ask six questions when they are writing assignments that are broken down into five W's and one H: Who?, What?, Where?, When?, Why?, and How?
 You can use these questions to explore the topic you are writing about for an assignment.
 A key to using the journalists' questions is to make them flexible enough to account for the specific details of your topic.
-For instance, if your topic is the rise and fall of the Puget Sound tides and its effect on salmon spawning, you may have very little to say about Who? if your focus doesn't account for human involvement.
-On the other hand, some topics may be heavy on the Who?, especially if human involvement is a crucial part of the topic.
+For instance, if your topic is the rise and fall of the Puget Sound tides and its effect on salmon spawning, you may have very little to say about Who if your focus does not account for human involvement.
+On the other hand, some topics may be heavy on the Who, especially if human involvement is a crucial part of the topic.
 Possible generic questions you can ask using the six journalists' questions follow:

 Who are the participants?
 Who is affected?
 Who are the primary actors?
 Who are the secondary actors?

 What is the topic?
 What is the significance of the topic?
 What is the basic problem?
-What are the issues?
+What are the issues related to that problem?

 Where does the activity take place?
 Where does the problem or issue have its source?
 At what place is the cause or effect of the problem most visible?

-When is the issue most apparent? (past? present? future?)
+When is the issue most apparent? ( in the past? present? future?)
 When did the issue or problem develop?
 What historical forces helped shape the problem or issue and at what point in time will the problem or issue culminate in a crisis?
 When is action needed to address the issue or problem?

 Why did the issue or problem arise?
 Why is it (your topic) an issue or problem at all?
 Why did the issue or problem develop in the way that it did?